 After passing by this pagoda, you will need to climb down exactly 108 stairs.
 This is not just a random number.
 The 108 stairs symbolize the 108 delusions of the mind in Buddhism.

 Right before crossing the bridge to the temple, I recommend turning left to admire the views from this rocky platform while hearing the calming sound of waves.
-Also, this place offers the best views towards the temple and it houses the Yaksayore-bul (The Medicine Buddha).
+Also, this place offers the best views towards the temple and it’s home to Jijang-bosal statue.

-When crossing the stone bridge, you can try your luck and toss a few coins for good luck to the dongja below.
+When crossing the stone bridge, you can try your luck and toss a few coins for good luck in the pond below.

 Once you get to the main temple, you can admire the Haesu Gwaneum Daebul (Goddess of Buddha), the Daeungjeon Main Sanctuary and the three-storey pagoda with four lions.
 The four lions represent joy, anger, sadness and happiness.
 Also, don’t miss the two golden pigs known for bringing fortune.